 - To educate students on how to work with their teachers and the teachings in an empowered and ethical manner.

 - To promote ongoing inner work and cultivate qualities of transparency, honesty, and integrity in all teachers.

 - To cultivate and safeguard the integrity of the teacher-student relationship.
 The ASI defines a spiritual teacher as anyone who provides spiritual guidance in a professional manner, either one-on-one with individuals or to larger groups of students

-Please check out The Way of Effortless Mindfulness: A Revolutionary Guide for Living an Awakened Life a new book by Loch Kelly.
+Check out Loch’s latest book, The Way of Effortless Mindfulness: A Revolutionary Guide for Living an Awakened Life.